ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Revert>>
 {%- endhighlight -%}

-Again, Git will ask us what changes we want to revert.
+Again, Git will ask us what files we want to revert.
 I will select file number 1 to proceed.

 {%- highlight diff -%}
 Revert>> 1